 So what can you learn from Honest’s mistakes and resilience?
 Let’s see.

 1. Do Your (Own) Research

 In 2016, The Honest Co. was handed yet another scandal — this time about their laundry detergent.

-The Wall Street Journal reported that Honest’s liquid laundry detergent contained “a significant amount” of SLS, or sodium lauryl sulfate.
+The Wall Street Journal that Honest’s liquid laundry detergent contained “a significant amount” of SLS, or sodium lauryl sulfate.
 But why was this considered breaking news?
 Well, according to their Honestly Free Guarantee, there are certain synthetic chemicals that the brand promised never to use in their products — SLS being one of them.

 And while the detergent didn’t contain SLS in its pure form, it did contain sodium coco sulfate — a gentler alternative for sure, but still composed primarily of SLS.